By: An Anonymous Pimple Picker

 While my skin has always been relatively clear, an angry zit would occasionally pop up, and, much to my horror, settled into the most prominent parts of my face.
 The precision was infuriating, with the center of my forehead, nose, and chin the most common targets.
 To get back at these rude intruders, I would make the satisfying, yet destructive decision to pick at them.
 Picking at a pimple feels like an itch you can’t scratch – except you do scratch it, and it leaves behind a gross-looking scab that no one is looking at, but you feel like everyone is.

 Picking my face has become a vice; a destructive physical pattern that isn’t as bad as my nail biting but happens almost before I realize it.
 It’s a nervous tick, brought on by the insecurities stemming from my breakout.
-I spoke with Heyday's Skin Therapist team and Head of Skincare, Jeni, to discuss my pesky picking problem.
+I spoke with Heyday's Skin Therapist team, to discuss my pesky picking problem.

 So how do we avoid the itch to pick?
 Start by visiting a Skin Therapist to determine what type of breakout you’re experiencing, and discuss what tools and products would be best to calm and manage the zit.
-Along with expert advice, some tools of the pros like peels, high frequency, and bacteria-busting blue Light Therapy can help move things along professionally and pain-free.
+Along with expert advice, some tools of the pros like peels, high frequency (the best zit zapper around), and bacteria-busting blue-LED Light Therapy can help move things along professionally and pain-free.

 Throughout adolescence, I remember try to keep my picking at bay by slathering my blemishes with a minty, dry remedy – toothpaste.
-“Try an antibacterial spot treatment that soothes, cools, and doesn't over dry the skin,” Jeni said, kindly resisting the urge to lovingly laugh at my toothpaste suggestion which she acknowledged is a common myth out there.
+“Try an antibacterial spot treatment that soothes, cools, and doesn't over dry the skin,” the team suggested, kindly resisting the urge to lovingly laugh at my toothpaste suggestion which the team acknowledged is a common myth out there.
 “Plain lavender or tea tree essential oil is an antibacterial medicine cabinet staple.
 Your best bet is not to put these directly onto the skin, but you can whip up a spot treatment any time by blending a drop or two of the lavender or tea tree oil into to some plain unsweetened yogurt or a with a dab of your favorite hydrating mask.”

 - Wash your face twice a day with a cleanser that doesn't leave you overly dried out.